klouiesun00/CMSC197-ML-MiniProj-GroupJ/README.md

 # CMSC197-ML-MiniProj-GroupJ
 This repository contains the mini-project submission of Group J for CMSC 197 Machine Learning.

+The zip file is the LaTex template of the project report containing all the figures used.

 This project aimed to predict some aspects of the coronavirus pandemic in the Philippines by using data available from the Deprtment of Health.